 Google shook up the SSL industry back in March of this year when they released a proposal addressing “a series of failures by Symantec Corporation to properly validate certificates.”
 The outlined restrictions would effectively withdraw the Chrome browser’s trust in all certificates issued by Symantec.
 They notably included the removal of the green browser address bar, the primary visual indicator of Symantec-issued Extended Validation (EV) certificates.

 Though aimed at developers, the announcement sent waves of concern and uncertainty through the entire SSL industry and beyond.
-Symantec’s initial response defended their validation processes.
-However, details surrounding the alleged mis-issuance of thousands of certificates had already been released.
+Symantec’s initial response defended its validation processes.
+However, details surrounding the alleged mis issuance of thousands of certificates had already been released.
 It appeared that in the end, certificate holders were likely to suffer from the results of this power struggle.

 Since then, what was initially an explosive public debate has turned into a nuanced and constructive conversation, wherein both major players have taken on a more diplomatic stance.
 Both parties now seem committed to finding a way forward that will minimize the impact on Symantec customers and their end-users.